 All 5 books are available through our affiliate relationship with Amazon.

-Business Model Generation by Alexander Osterwalder & Ives Pigneur
+Book 1: Business Model Generation – Alexander Osterwalder & Yves Pigneur

 It really helped me and some of my clients to become more playful around very strategic decision making, especially when you are developing a new business, product or service.